-This lagoon is a top spot for picnicking, swimming and a (slightly terrifying) high jump off the rock.
-This primo spot is popular with day trippers – and unfortunately in recent times it has become a bit of a dumping ground – make sure you follow the 'leave no trace behind' ethos and take all your rubbish with you and respect the beautiful spot.
+This lagoon is a top spot for picnicking, swimming or bringing that oversized inflatable to lay about in the water on.
+This primo lagoon is popular with day trippers – and unfortunately in recent times it has become a bit of a dumping ground – make sure you follow the 'leave no trace behind' ethos and take all your rubbish with you and respect the beautiful spot.
 Or, even better, help clean up after less considerate visitors too.

 4. Ogle Wedding Cake Rock (but don't climb on it)

 This slice of Sydney coastline was one of the most Instagrammed spots of last summer – its angled edge and white colouring makes it one of the most eye catching points of the coastal walk.
 It may not be around forever though – the nature of the rock's surface a means it's eroding and isn't stable enough to handle constant weight, so tread with caution and follow safety signs.

 5. Surf Garie Beach